aliyevsahib/Credit_Risk-Assessment_-_Statistical-Inference/README.md

 💡 Key Business Takeaways
 "New" is Safer: Counter-intuitively, new clients present significantly lower underwriting risk than the general population.
 The bank can afford to be more aggressive in approving entry-level loans for new user acquisition.

-The "Fat Tail" of Repeaters: While the majority of all clients ask for small loans, the "Repeater" category contains a highly lucrative sub-population seeking massive loans (400k - 1M+ AZN).
+The "Fat Tail" of Repeaters: While the majority of all clients ask for small loans, the "Repeater" category contains a highly lucrative sub-population seeking massive loans (400k - 1M+).
 Dedicated VIP pipelines should be created for this demographic.

 Operational Bottlenecks Exposed: The Chi-Square heatmap revealed that "Corporate Sales" has a toxic 54.7% rejection rate, wasting immense underwriting resources.
 Furthermore, "Contact Centres" and "Credit/Cash Offices" suffer from massive cancellation rates (~40%).
 The bank must audit the UX and processes of these specific channels immediately.